robdobsn/RaftCore/README.md

 # RaftCore

-Raft is an opinionated app framework for the development of Espressif ESP32 family embedded applications.
+Raft is an async-first, opinionated app framework for the development of embedded applications.

+Currently Raft supports the Espressif ESP32 family.

 [Please see the Raft documentation](https://github.com/robdobsn/RaftCore/wiki)